geeknoid/Undertaker/README.md

 * `--root-assemblies` lets you specify the set of root assemblies.
 This is a text file containing the names of assemblies, one per line.

-* `--dead-report` lets you specify the path to the file where the report on dead symbols should be written.
+* `--dead-symbols-report` lets you specify the path to the file where the report on dead symbols should be written.
 This report contains a list of all the symbols that are defined in the assemblies but are never referenced by any other symbol.

-* `--alive-report` lets you specify the path to the file where the report on alive symbols should be written.
+* `--alive-symbols-report` lets you specify the path to the file where the report on alive symbols should be written.
 This report contains a list of all the symbols that are defined in the assemblies and are referenced by other symbols.

-* `--needlessly-public-report` lets you specify the path to the file where the report on needlessly public symbols should be written.
+* `--needlessly-public-symbols-report` lets you specify the path to the file where the report on needlessly public symbols should be written.
 This report contains a list of all the symbols that are defined as public but are never referenced by any other assembly and so could be made internal.

+* `--unreferenced-assemblies-report` lets you specify the path to the file where the report on unreferenced assemblies should be written.
+This report contains a list of all the assemblies that were loaded as input but don't contain any symbols reachable from the roots.

 * `--assembly-layer-cake` lets you specify the path to the file where the full layer cake of dependencies should be written.
 Each assembly in a layer only depends on assemblies in lower layers.